 - Shutterfly - You can get a voucher at Groupon to redeem at Shutterfly.
 It's really easy, and usually even CHEAPER than the sale Shutterfly is promoting.

-Your mileage may vary - it depends what deals are available in your area.
+Your mileage may vary - it depends on what deals are available in your area.

 1. Whittle down your recipient list.